Subrina Hossain is the Chief Executive of NTV Europe and is one of the very few successful TV

 unfavourable situation this industry has been anguished heavily.
 Subrina introduced a new program

-“Meet the Guvnor” through NTV to reach out to the community involved with this industry across the
+named “Meet the Guvnor” through NTV to reach out to the community involved with this industry across

 Tackling and highlighting the issue of chefs on the shortage occupation list.
 She introduced a